 - Gochujang: Spicy Korean chili paste which makes the base of the rice cake sauce

 - Gochugaru: In addition to gochujang, we'll add Korean red chili pepper powder, which will really give this dish a spicy kick.
 This is a key ingredient in homemade kimchi!
 Adjust depending on your spice tolerance levels.

 - Soy sauce

 - Fish cakes: You can find frozen fish cakes in any Asian grocery store.
 Defrost them beforehand.
 If I need to do a quick defrost, I pop them in the microwave for 1 minute.

-- Cornstarch slurry: Mix 1 tbsp of cornstarch and 2 tbsp of water since there is no starch in the rice paper to naturally thicken the sauce.
+- Cornstarch slurry: Mix 1 tablespoon of cornstarch and 2 tablespoon of water since there is no starch in the rice paper to naturally thicken the sauce.

 - Ramen (optional): Ramen noodles are optional and would actually makes this a ra-bokki.
 This is a worthwhile addition!
 I prefer adding Shin ramen.

 - Hard-boiled egg, scallions, white sesame seeds as optional, but highly recommended toppings.

 - Mix minced garlic, soy sauce, granulated sugar, gochugaru and gochujang in a bowl to make a paste.

 - To prep the rice paper, dip in lukewarm water for 2 seconds and take out.
 Don't leave the rice paper in any longer or they will become soggy quickly and be extremely hard to work with.
 Place on a non-stick surface and roll from the bottom to the top as tightly as you can.
 You might find that the rice paper feels stiff at first, but let it sit for 1 minute and it will become extremely soft.